cognitedata/toolkit/CONTRIBUTING.md

 correctly (to avoid running the installed cdf-tk package) and also set the `SENTRY_ENABLED` environment variable to `false` to avoid sending errors to Sentry.
 In .vscode/launch.json you will see a number of examples of debugging configurations that you can use to debug.
-If you use VSCode or another IDE supporting devcontainers, the very easiest way to set up the environment is to run in the Dev Container as configured in .devcontainer.
+If you use VSCode or another IDE supporting devcontainers, the easiest way to set up the environment is to run in the Dev Container as configured in .devcontainer.
 It creates a virtual python environment in .venv/ that will automatically be picked up by VSCode or poetry also if you want to run outside the devcontainer.